- Applying to Graduate Programs

 - Upload essays and resume,

-- Send the application fee (check or money order only) to the Graduate Admissions Office
+- Bring in or send the application fee (check or money order only) to:

 - Bring in Professional Licensure, Certifications, and any additional program requirements,